cvc5/cvc5/docs/cpp/kind.rst

 <cvc5::api::Kind::AND>`), or a bitvector addition
 (:cpp:enumerator:`BITVECTOR_PLUS <cvc5::api::Kind::BITVECTOR_PLUS>`).

-Note that the api type :cpp:enum:`cvc5::api::Kind` roughly corresponds to :cpp:enum:`cvc5::Kind`, but is a different type and has a few subtle differences.
+Note that the API type :cpp:enum:`cvc5::api::Kind` roughly corresponds to :cpp:enum:`cvc5::Kind`, but is a different type and has a few subtle differences.